BorjaRequena/AnDi-unicorns/README.md

 Due to lack of time, we have only been able to train models for 1D trajectories and we have not been able to nail down a model for the third task.
 For further detail about the tasks, refer to the [official webpage](http://www.andi-challenge.org/) and the [paper](https://arxiv.org/pdf/2003.12036.pdf).

+## Installation

+In order to play with our prototypes, the package `andi_unicorns` must be installed.
+In order to do so, cone this repo and, then, considering a file structure like `whatever/path/AnDi-unicorns`, navigate to `whatever/path` and `pip install AnDi-unicorns`.

+In case of willing to make new models, install it in editable mode: `pip install -e AnDi-unicorns`.

 ## Brief model description

 We have taken the result of the classification for the regression task, so let us start with Task 2.